-This special emphasis panel reviews small business applications in the general area of development of therapeutic agents to combat bacterial, viral, fungal, parasitic, and prion infections and disease vectors.
+This special emphasis panel reviews small business applications in the general area of development of small molecule anti-infective therapeutics to combat bacterial, viral, fungal, parasitic, and prion infections and disease vectors.

 Review Dates